makanaraini/Climate-Resilient-Agricultural-Planning-Tool---CFC-2024/README.md

 ![Project Roadmap](timeline.png)

 **Climate-Resilient Agricultural Planning Tool Flow:**

-1. **Farmer Interaction with Platform**: The farmer accesses the platform through a mobile app or web portal.
-They provide input such as crop type, location, soil type, and any specific farming challenges they are facing.
+1. **User Interaction with the Platform**:
+   - Users (farmers) access the platform via a mobile app or web portal.
+   - They input relevant data, including crop type, location, soil type, and specific farming challenges.

+2. **Data Ingestion and Processing**:
-2. **Data Processing via IBM Watsonx AI Services**: The system uses watsonx.ai to analyze farmer inputs along with external data such as weather forecasts, satellite images, and historical agricultural data.
+   - The application collects user inputs and integrates external data sources, such as weather forecasts and historical agricultural data.
+   - Data is processed using IBM watsonx.ai to analyze the inputs and derive insights.

-3. **Model Predictions and Recommendations**:
+3. **Model Training and Predictions**:
+   - Watson Machine Learning is employed to train models based on the processed data.
-   - Watson Machine Learning generates predictions on optimal planting times, crop yields, and soil health based on the input and data analysis.
+   - The system generates predictions regarding optimal planting times, expected crop yields, and soil health metrics.

+4. **Recommendation Generation**:
-   - The system provides recommendations for crop selection, irrigation schedules, and soil enhancement techniques, ensuring climate resilience.
+   - Based on the predictions, the system provides actionable recommendations for crop selection, irrigation schedules, and soil enhancement techniques to promote climate resilience.

-4. **Watsonx for Farmer Queries**:
+5. **User Queries and Responses**:
-   - Farmers can ask questions using voice or text in their local language.
+   - Users can ask questions through the platform interface.
-   - Watsonx Assistant utilizes Natural Language Understanding to process these inquiries.
-The system responds with specific agricultural advice based on the data-driven recommendations, presented in the farmer’s preferred language using the Language Translator.
+   - The system processes these inquiries and delivers tailored agricultural advice based on the data-driven recommendations.

-5. **Governance and Compliance**: Watsonx.governance ensures data privacy, regulatory compliance, and auditability of the AI models and predictions, ensuring trustworthiness of the recommendations.

-6. **Multilingual Support and Accessibility**: Language Translator enables translation of both input and output, allowing farmers from different regions to interact with the system in Swahili, Amharic, Somali, and other regional languages.
-Farmers receive the recommendations in their local language, making the platform user-friendly and accessible.

-7. **Data Storage and Monitoring**:
+6. **Data Storage and Continuous Monitoring**:
-   - The platform stores some user data, environmental data, and model predictions securely in the cloud using IBM Object Storage, enabling easy access and future analysis.
+   - User data, environmental data, and model predictions are securely stored in the cloud using IBM Object Storage for easy access and future analysis.
-   - The system continuously monitors environmental changes and adapts predictions and recommendations based on updated data.
+   - The system continuously monitors environmental changes, adapting predictions and recommendations based on real-time data updates.

 ## Presentation materials